ZeroOne3010/protobuf-grpc-presentation/slides.md

----
-title: Protocol Buffers and gRPC
+# Protocol Buffers and gRPC

-author: Ville Saalo
+Ville Saalo

-date: 2024-09-20
+2024-09-20
----

-# Problem
+# Background

-You have an API definition and need to create a client.
+I've created tons of JSON APIs and clients for JSON APIs.

+**Problem**

-- The API is often JSON, but there's no good way to define a schema for it
+- There's no good way to define a schema for a JSON API -> no automatic code generation
   - OpenAPI: auto-generation rarely succeeds; disconnected from the actual workings
   - JSON Schema: nobody uses it; also disconnected

----

 # Solution

-Ditch JSON, use Protocol Buffers (just _Protobuf_ with friends)!
+Ditch JSON, use **Protocol Buffers** instead (just _Protobuf_ with friends)!

----

 # What Protobuf?

-- Free and open data serialization format
+- Free and open binary data serialization format
 - By Google, internally 2001, made public in 2008
-- Binary format -> highly efficient
 - Definition and documentation is the *same thing*

----

 # Example definition

-ironbank.proto:
+`ironbank.proto`:

 ```protobuf
 syntax = "proto3";